 Because IREA is a co-op, every customer with a meter is an owner.
 We vote on the seven members of the board of directors.
-Four seats are up for election this spring.
-We are running candidates in Districts 2,4, and 6.
-In District 1, we support the incumbent, Mike K
+Three seats are up for election this spring.
+We are running candidates in these three Districts 3,5, and 7.

 Why is this election important?

-Your electric bill should be starting to decline, and it’s not.
-The cost of utility-scale solar has dropped dramatically, and is now half the cost of coal power from IREA’s plant.
-The cost of wind energy has dropped even further, to one-third the cost of IREA coal power.
+Your electric bill ought to be starting to decline, and it’s not.
+The cost of utility-scale solar has dropped dramatically, and is now 43% of the cost of coal power from IREA’s plant.
+The cost of wind energy has dropped even further, to 40% of the cost of IREA coal power.
 Your electric bill should be showing these declines.
-It is not, because incumbents White and Dozier stuck us with a $320 million debt for a coal plant that is too expensive to operate.
+It is not, because incumbents White and Dozier stuck us with a $320 million debt for a coal plant that is too expensive to operate and so unreliable that it was completely off-line for more than a year in 2020-2021.
 Voting for change at IREA means choosing fresh ideas for moving IREA faster from expensive coal to cheaper, cleaner renewables, backed up by utility-scale batteries.

 But don’t solar and wind only work when the sun is shining and the wind is blowing?

 Not true anymore.
 Technology has cut the price of utility-sized batteries, so that solar and wind can be stored when they are plentiful, and used later.
-Major utilities around the country are relying on wind and solar for increasing parts of their energy portfolio.
+The capital investment in wind and solar is so low that utilities can overbuild the plants by a factor of 2 or 3 so that even in winter or on cloudy or low wind days, the plants can still maintain adequate power production with minimal battery backup.
+Unlike coal-fired plants, solar and wind farms can easily be turned off or reduced in capacity if the batteries are full and power demand is low.
+Major utilities around the country, including XCEL and Holy Cross are relying on wind and solar for increasing parts of their energy portfolio.